Margaret Hill (social reformer): Highgate, London

 Within a year of the Hills' arrival in the north London suburb of Highgate, Margaret became involved in voluntary social work, firstly with the Hornsey Maternity and Child Welfare Centres, setting up a Highgate branch in 1928 and then becoming a Poor Law Guardian.
 In 1929, she was elected to the Hornsey Borough Council and in 1933 was one of the founder members of the Hornsey Housing Trust.
 From the work of the Trust, Margaret realised that ′some of the older and more infirm tenants were in need of personal help as well as accommodation′ and in 1939 Margaret opened her first home for eight elderly ladies, called Delia Grotten's at 47, Cecile Park Road, Crouch End, London N8, with her parents making a generous contribution towards the conversion of the Edwardian house.
 Today there are thousands of modest residential and nursing homes for the elderly, but when Delia Grotten's opened it was almost unique.

 During World War 2, because of her official Council position, she was given responsibility for the air raid shelters dug in the Borough's parks and open spaces, but her main occupation throughout the war was to set up an organisation, Highgate Homes for Aged War Victims, which requisitioned large vacant houses for the elderly who had lost their homes through bombing.
 In 1941, she helped found the National Old People's Welfare Council (now part of Age Concern) and in 1943 became a member of the Rowntree Committee on the Care of Old People.

 In 1944, Hill Homes Ltd was formed, with Margaret appointed as Chair, holding its inaugural meeting at 16 Bishopswood Road, on 6 June 1944 (D Day).
 She served as Chair for the next 20 years during which time the number of homes owned and managed by Hill Homes expanded to nine.
 She was made the company's first President in 1966.
 In 1957 her work was publicly recognised when she was awarded the CBE.

 Personal life

 Margaret married Archibald Vivian Hill in June 1913.
-They moved from Cambridge to Altringham near Manchester in 1920 when Hill was appointed as professor of Physiology at Manchester University.
+They moved from Cambridge to Altrincham near Manchester in 1920 when Hill was appointed as professor of Physiology at Manchester University.
 In 1923, Hill became the Jodrell Professor of Physiology at University College London and they moved to 16 Bishopswood Road, Highgate.
 A Blue plaque commemorating her husband was erected on the house by English Heritage in 2015.
-During their 54 years in Highgate, according to their grandson Nicholas Humphrey, the Hill's informal tea parties at their home are said to have been attended by as many as 18 Nobel Laureates, as well as their friends Stephen Hawking and Sigmund Freud.
+During their 54 years in Highgate, according to their grandson Nicholas Humphrey, the Hills' informal tea parties at their home were attended by as many as 18 Nobel Laureates, as well as their friends Stephen Hawking and Sigmund Freud.
 They retired to Cambridge in 1967, where Margaret Hill died on 22 June 1970 from Parkinson's disease.

 Archibald and Margaret Hill had two sons and two daughters: